moneroguides/1x03-using-moneo-as-money/script.md

 ### INTRO

 Hello again adventurers.
-Welcome to the third video in the MoneroGuides video series:  **Using Monero as Money**
+Welcome to the third video in the MoneroGuides video series:  **Using Monero as Money**.

-In this video we will be setting up a wallet, obtaining some juicy Monero and spending it like cash money
+In this video we will be setting up a wallet, obtaining some juicy Monero and spending it like cash money.

 So let's get going!

 ### CHOOSE YOUR WALLET

-According to the good folks at Moneropedia, a [wallet](https://www.getmonero.org/resources/moneropedia/wallet.html) holds the information needed to send and receive Monero privately and securely from the blockchain
+According to the good folks at Moneropedia, a [wallet](https://www.getmonero.org/resources/moneropedia/wallet.html) holds the information needed to send and receive Monero privately and securely from the blockchain.

 As with all software, you've got several great options to choose from.
 Picking the right wallet depends on several factors, starting with your choice of hardware and operating system.
-A nice list of available wallets can be found at [GetMonero](https://www.getmonero.org/downloads) website.
+A nice list of available wallets can be found on the [GetMonero](https://www.getmonero.org/downloads) website.

 In this video, we'll be using **Feather wallet on Linux**.
 Grab the software on their [official site](https://featherwallet.org/download/) or via [Github](https://git.featherwallet.org/feather/feather)